School Closure Distance Learning Plans

 - This is my sixth year at CMS, and I’m looking forward to working with all of you!
 I was born and raised in Oakland, graduated from UC Davis with a double major in English Literature/Communications and double minor in Education/Professional Writing for my undergrad, and attended Loyola Marymount University for my Master’s degree in Urban Education with an emphasis in Administration.
 In the evenings and on weekends, I also teach group exercise classes for various gyms around the Bay Area.
 I’m so excited to teach students about ancient civilizations, to be avid readers and writers, and to engage in rigorous academic discussions.
 Welcome to our wonderful school community!

 - “If you’re not willing to learn, no one can help you.
 If you’re determined to learn, no one can stop you.”-unknown

 - Ms. Gina Lozito

 - Room 2

 - Download Syllabus

-- This is my first year at Claremont, but my 4th year teaching here in the district.
+- This is my second year at Claremont, and my 4th year teaching in OUSD.
 I have a BS in Child and Adolescent Development from Cal State Northridge.
-I’m excited to be a part of the Claremont community, share in your child’s learning with you, and teach middle school students!
+I’m excited for a new year of continuing to be a part of the Claremont community and learning with my students!
 I am a proud Oakland native and an alumni of OUSD.
 Please feel free to reach out with any questions for me via email.